 Pagekit is a modular and lightweight CMS built with Symfony components and Vue.js.
 It is licensed under MIT License.

 Typo3 is an open-source, professional, flexible Content Management System for enterpries.
-With it, you can build websites, intranets, and online applications, make from small sites multinational corporations.
+With it, you can build websites, intranets, and online applications, make from small sites to multinational corporations.

 The main reason why we added it to this list is it's fully-featured and reliable, with true scalability.